magnologan/aws-periodic-table/README.md

 ```
 where:
 ```
-  region - is the AWS region you'll deply this stack to lambda-bucket - is use as a staging area for the lambda function stack-name - is the name you'd like to use for the cloudformation stack bucket - which S3 bucket would you like to copy the resulting HTML file to key - the name for the resulting HTML file (the S3 key)
+  region - is the AWS region you'll deploy this stack to lambda-bucket - is used by cloudformation as a staging area for the lambda function stack-name - is the name you'd like to use for the cloudformation stack bucket - which S3 bucket would you like to copy the resulting HTML file to key - the name for the resulting HTML file (the S3 key)